How you can fact check claims about Covid-19

 If you don’t recognise the source of the information, try and find out.
 If it’s from a named organisation look them up, examine the ‘about’ page on their website, or search for information about them on Google.

-If you want to know what the current advice from the UK government is, the gov.uk website includes the latest stay at home and social distancing guidance, travel advice and figures for the number of UK Covid-19 cases).
+If you want to know what the current advice from the UK government is, the gov.uk website includes the latest guidance, travel advice and figures for the number of UK Covid-19 cases.
+Information about vaccination can be found on the NHS website.

 If the information you have seen is at odds with these sources, ask yourself how reliable your source is.
 (And remember that advice from other countries may not always be the same advice that is relevant for the UK.)